jimishol/cholidean-harmony-structure/README.md

 ### 🛠️ For Backend Developers

 The project is designed to be extensible.
 Developers can integrate alternative backends as long as they can emit note ON/OFF events in real time.
+The backend manager is src/backends/init.lua file.

 #### 🔄 How It Works

    - The core visual engine watches a file called active_notes.lua on disk.